 This type of property survey will cover structural safety and highlights problems, such as any damp, as well as anything that doesn’t match up to current building regulations.
 You will be given an independent report by a property expert.

-To ensure you are not paying for two surveys it is advisable to ask the mortgage companies surveyor to carry out this report for you – it will usually take a couple of hours to complete.
+To make sure that you are not paying for two surveys, it is worth asking if the mortgage companies surveyor can carry out this report for you.
+A Homebuyers’ report can usually take a few hours to complete.

-Depending on the property size and type – a full structural survey can take as long as a day to complete.
+Depending on the type of the property, as well as the size of the property in question, a full structural survey can take as long as a day to complete.

-You can find a surveyor to carry out a Homebuyer’s report or building survey through the Royal Institution of Chartered Surveyors.
+You can find a surveyor to carry out a homebuyer’s report or building survey through the Royal Institution of Chartered Surveyors.